ethagnawl/color-picker/README.md

   the gameObject because it prevents the options port from typechecking, since you can't send custom types over the wire. (using a custom json parser might solve this problem).
 - consider using different ports for different game actions - everything is currently tunneled over options
+- don't render game board if game has ended - currently hidden